smarter-contact-team/backend-test-assignment/README.md

 # backend-test-assignment

-Use your knowledge about OOP, SOLID, and other best practices to make this code more readable and supportable.
+Use your knowledge about OOP, SOLID, DDD, and other best practices to make this code more readable and supportable.

 ## Requires
   - Your code changes should be sent via Pull Request.